AANO-MET-CS-673-All-Vibes/BackEnd/docs/Backend API Design Draft.md

 The main point of this design concept is to reduce the number of redirects within the backend to as little as possible, making frontend development smoother and more responsive with ultimately a lower number of pages.

+For the HTTP GET requests, parameters are specified as GET parameters, that is in the URL itself.
+As for HTTP POST requests, the expected `Content-Type` is `application/x-www-form-urlencoded`, meaning that the parameters are sent the same manner as a submitted form.

 # 1. List of API functions

 ## 1.1 Log in